nay/never_wastes/README.md

     models = YourModel.with_deleted.all

-In your destroy callbacks, you can use softly_destroying? to check if you are in soft delete or hard delete.
+In your destroy callbacks, you can use destroying_softly? to check if you are in soft delete or hard delete.

     after_destroy :delete_files
     private
     def delete_files
-      return if sortly_destroying?
+      return if destroying_softly?
       # delete files associated with the model object
     end